Flow Matching for Offline Reinforcement Learning with Discrete Actions

 \section{Introduction}

 Offline reinforcement learning (RL) has recently seen a shift toward \emph{generative policy modeling} driven by the success of diffusion models and related continuous-time generative frameworks \citep{wang2022diffusion,chen2023offline,kang2023efficient}.
-By decoupling policy representation from direct maximization, generative approaches mitigate extrapolation error and enable principled value-based guidance.
 Specifically, diffusion-based methods introduced value guidance either heuristically or via learned classifiers \citep{dhariwal2021diffusion,ho2021classifier}.
-Subsequent work formalized this connection through \emph{energy-guided generative modeling}, showing that diffusion scores can be interpreted as gradients of a KL-regularized optimal policy \citep{lu2023contrastive,zheng2023guided}.
+Subsequent work formalized this via energy-guided generative modeling, interpreting diffusion scores as gradients of a KL-regularized optimal policy~\citep{lu2023contrastive,zheng2023guided}

-As an important successor of diffusion models, flow matching models \citep{lipman2022flow,liu2022rectified,lipman2024flow} have recently been applied to offline RL in \citet{zhang2025energy}.
-By replacing stochastic diffusion dynamics with deterministic flow matching, \citet{zhang2025energy} showed that energy guidance can be incorporated directly into the training objective via Q-weighted regression.
-This eliminated the need for auxiliary classifiers and yielded efficient, theoretically grounded policy improvement in continuous action spaces.
+As a successor of diffusion models, flow matching models \citep{lipman2022flow,liu2022rectified} have recently been applied to offline RL in \citet{zhang2025energy}.
+By replacing stochastic diffusion dynamics with deterministic flow matching, \citet{zhang2025energy} showed that energy guidance can be combined directly into the training objective via Q-weighted regression.
+This eliminated the need for auxiliary classifiers and yielded theoretically grounded policy improvement in continuous action spaces.

-However, applying flow matching models to RL is far from complete, since the existing generative offline RL methods are fundamentally restricted to \emph{continuous} action spaces.
+However, applying flow matching models to RL is far from complete, since the existing generative offline RL methods are mostly restricted to \emph{continuous} action spaces.
 Both diffusion models and flow matching rely on stochastic or deterministic differential equations defined on Euclidean domains \citep{chen2018neural,lipman2022flow}, making them ill-suited for discrete or combinatorial decision problems in RL.
 In such settings, good decisions often lie in several distinct and incompatible modes, and forcing continuous generative models to interpolate between them can produce invalid actions and poor generalization when the dataset does not fully cover all behaviors \citep{yuan2025moduli}.
-Meanwhile, applying generative offline RL to real-world domains such as recommendation, token-based generation, and structured control requires policy representations and training objectives that are \emph{native to discrete spaces}.
 This raises a meaningful question: